2021

 Medway NHS Foundation Trust

-Concerns summary Hospital staff failed to investigate a potential fracture after a fall in an elderly patient with dementia, neglecting imaging and over-relying on lack of pain, which led to unaddressed severe injuries and no post-death investigation.
+Concerns summary (AI summary) Hospital staff failed to investigate a potential fracture after a fall in an elderly patient with dementia, neglecting imaging and over-relying on lack of pain, which led to unaddressed severe injuries and no post-death investigation.